ThwCorbin/war-game/README.md

 The War Card Game is my second project for [General Assembly's](https://generalassemb.ly/ "General Assembly homepage") Software Engineering Immersive program.

+# Game Play

+The program shuffles a deck of cards and deals each player 26 cards.
+Each player turns over the top card in their hand at the same time.
+The player with the highest ranking card takes both cards and adds them to the bottom of their hand.
+Aces are high, and card suits do not matter.

+If the players' cards tie, the players have a War!
+Each player places three cards face down and turns over the fourth card face up.
+The player with the highest card takes all of the cards in the middle.
+If there is a tie during the war, the players repeat the war process until there is a winner.(1)

 # Technologies

 - JavaScript